Child Safety and Wellbeing Policy

 how to identify and mitigate child safety and wellbeing risks in the school environment.

-other professional learning and training on child safety and wellbeing, for example, training for our volunteers, will be tailored to specific roles and responsibilities and any identified or emerging needs or issues.
+Other professional learning and training on child safety and wellbeing, for example, training for our volunteers, will be tailored to specific roles and responsibilities and any identified or emerging needs or issues.

 School council training and education